gregr/dbKanren/README.md

     * equal if ids are the same, but may still be equal with different ids
   * equality between incomparable columns must be done by value
     * address spaces are different
+  * how is this integrated with mk search and query evaluation?
+    * can do this in general for functional dependencies
+      * `(conj (relate-function x a) (relate-function x b))` implies `(== a b)`
+  * would like similar "efficient join" behavior for text suffix indexes
+    * given multiple text constraints, find an efficient way to filter
+      * will involve intersecting a matching suffix list for each constraint
+      * one suffix list may be tiny, another may be huge
+        * rather than finding their intersection, it's likely more efficient to just throw the huge one away and run the filter directly on the strings for each member of the tiny suffix set
+    * how is this integrated with mk search and query evaluation?
+      * text search can be expressed with `string-appendo` constraints
+        * `(conj (string-appendo t1 needle t2) (string-appendo t2 t3 hay))`
+      * suffix index can be searched via
+        * `(string-appendo needle t1 hay-s)`
+      * multiple needles
+        * `(conj (string-appendo n1 t1 hay-s) (string-appendo n2 t2 hay-s))`
+      * maybe best done explicitly as aggregation via `use`